Generic Name: eletriptan (EL-e-TRIP-tan)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or black, tarry stools; fainting; fast or irregular heartbeat; numbness and tingling of hands or feet; pain, tightness, or pressure in the jaw, neck, or chest; pounding in the chest; shortness of breath; stomach pain; symptoms of a heart attack (eg, chest pain; numbness of an arm or leg; sudden, severe headache or vomiting; vision changes); symptoms of a stroke (eg, confusion, one-sided weakness, slurred speech, vision changes); unusual or worsening headache; very cold or blue fingers or toes; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or black, tarry stools; burning or pain in the feet or toes; fainting; fast or irregular heartbeat; numbness and tingling of hands or feet; pain, tightness, or pressure in the jaw, throat, neck, or chest; pain or cramps in the legs or hips; pounding in the chest; severe or persistent constipation or diarrhea; severe or persistent dizziness; shortness of breath; stomach pain; symptoms of a heart attack (eg, chest pain; numbness of an arm or leg; sudden, severe headache or vomiting; vision changes); symptoms of a stroke (eg, confusion, one-sided weakness, slurred speech, vision changes); unusual or worsening headache; very cold or blue fingers or toes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of eletriptan:

 Store eletriptan at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep eletriptan out of the reach of children and away from pets.